toddfoster/sharedprayers/README.md

 - The Rev. Greg Johnston, author of the amazing [venite.app](https://www.venite.app/home) and [Common Prayer Online](https://www.commonprayeronline.org/) with [readings for the daily office](https://www.commonprayeronline.org/en/daily-readings), who generously shares [digital resources](https://github.com/gbj), especially json encodings of data from the BCP.

 # Tasks

+### URGENT
+- Update Palm Sunday to take account of liturgical year
+- Update to work with current version of hugo
+- Establish good generic liturgies

 ### IDEAS
 - provide aliases to bcp/xxx to include by page number